Tom Holland

-Early life
+Early life and education

-Thomas Stanley Holland was born on 1 June 1996 in Kingston upon Thames in south west London, to photographer Nicola (née Frost) and Dominic Holland, a comedian and author.
+Thomas Stanley Holland was born on 1 June 1996 in Kingston upon Thames, in south-west London, to photographer Nicola (née Frost) and comedian-author Dominic Holland.
 He has three younger brothers.
-His paternal grandmother was from Tipperary, Ireland.
-Holland lives in Kingston upon Thames, near the house of his parents and younger brothers.
+His paternal grandmother was Irish from County Tipperary of Southern Ireland and his paternal grandfather was Manx from the Isle of Man.
+He lives in Kingston upon Thames, near the house of his parents and younger brothers.
 As his parents have creative professions, he is often inspired by them; he considers his father a role model who has unofficially worked as his manager due to his experience in the industry.

-Holland was educated at Donhead, an all-male Catholic preparatory school in Wimbledon in south west London.
+Holland was educated at Donhead Preparatory School, an all-male Catholic preparatory school in Wimbledon, in the Merton borough of south west London.
 When he was seven, he was diagnosed with dyslexia.
 His parents sent him and his brothers (to avoid making them feel neglected) to a private school so he could get the necessary attention.
 Although Holland liked the new school, this started to drain his family's finances.
-Holland attended Wimbledon College, a voluntary aided Jesuit comprehensive school, followed by the BRIT School for Performing Arts and Technology in Croydon.
+Holland attended Wimbledon College, a voluntary aided Jesuit comprehensive school, followed by the BRIT School for Performing Arts and Technology in the Selhurst area of Croydon.

 Growing up, Holland considered several career choices.
-As a child, he was a fan of Janet Jackson's songs, and would often dance to them.
-His mother, impressed with this, signed him up for a dancing class, which was advertised in the private school that Holland was visiting at the time.
+As a child, he was a fan of Janet Jackson's songs, and often danced to them.
+His mother signed him up for a dancing class advertised in the private school Holland was visiting at the time.
 In his teens, Holland briefly attended carpentry school in Cardiff, Wales.
-At one point, he considered becoming a primary school teacher, as he enjoys being around children.
+He also considered becoming a primary school teacher, as he enjoys being around children.